CoinFabrik/xlink-docs/developers/contracts/xlink-staking.md

 ### Governance

-The following features are guarded by the [`is-dao-or-extension`](#is-dao-or-extension) function, meaning that their use is resticted to the LISA DAO or enabled extensions.
+These features are protected by the [`is-dao-or-extension`](#is-dao-or-extension) function and resticted to the XLink DAO or its enabled extensions.

 #### `withdraw`

-Withdraws an amount of any approved token and substracts it from the total amount staked.
-Tokens are transferred to the `tx-sender`.
+Withdraws an amount of any approved token and deducts it from the total staked amount.
+This function serves as an emergecy mechanism designed to adjust protocol values if necessary, though  such a situation is considered rare.

 Actions performed:

 - Transfers the specified amount from the `xlink-staking` contract to the `tx-sender`.
 - Updates the `total-staked` map.
-- Emits a log with a `"withdraw"` notification and a payload with details.
+- Emits a `"withdraw"` log and a payload.

 ##### Parameters